-17 Free DIY Workbench Plans You Can Build Today
+17 Free DIY Workbench Plans You Can Build Today (With Pictures)

 One of the most underappreciated tools in working with wood is the place to do the work.
 Every woodworker will have their own specific needs, but one thing everyone will need is a flat work-surface.
 You need a place to lay your tools, hold your wood firmly in place and enough space to work.

 If you’re making your own workbench, you have the luxury to tailor it to what works best for you.
 Some people find a lot of storage space on their bench to be helpful.
 Some people require wheels.
 Some workshops demand a great economy of space, so they might even prefer a workbench that can collapse into something smaller.
 Others just need a basic, traditional workbench of some kind.
 One great thing about the Internet is that you can let your creativity run wild and you can probably find a set of how-to-build plans to provide guidance.

 We’ve got you covered.
 No matter what your needs are in a woodworking workbench needs are, we found something that can suit your needs and that can inspire you and get you just the right workbench.
 These come in all sizes, mobile and static plans, and loaded with lots of bells and whistles.
 Follow the links and the instructions below as they will teach you how to build a workbench in no time at all.

 If you don’t need a heavy-duty, static workbench, this DIY mobile workbench is an alternative that is just plain fun and functional.
 This one comes with a place to mount your cabinet saw and a nice open space for you to put tools and light woodworking like planing, sanding or staining.
 It’s also got a great storage cabinet underneath for all of the tools you’ll need when taking this one mobile.
 One thing to watch: You’ll want to watch doing anything too heavy because of the risk of tipping it over.